Chandan-h-509/CNN-with-ResNet/README.md

 # CNN-with-ResNet
-Implementation of CNN using ResNet
+Implementation of CNN using ResNet (in PyTorch)

 In this project I have implemented CNN along with ResNet.